someengineering/resoto.com/docs/concepts/components/shell.md

 > search is(aws_ec2_volume) and volume_status = available and ctime < -30d and atime < -7d and mtime < -7d
 ```

-Find more usage examples in [Performing Searches](../../getting-started/performing-searches.md).
+Find more usage examples in [Perform a Search](../../getting-started/perform-a-search.md).